autoplot/dev/demos/2021/20211012/samp.md

 The "Start SAMP Hub" is a Jython script which launches the SAMP software which is embedded within Autoplot.
 It is at http://autoplot.org/data/tools/startSampHub.jy.

+http://astrojs.github.io/sampjs/ talks about the JavaScript library used to create SAMP messages.